buzzqw/TUS/OBSS/markdown-separati/en/04-ability-scores.md

-Ability Scores have an important but not fundamental role.
-The player must understand that a low score does not mean they have a terrible character, but rather they will have more fun role-playing by leveraging skills, Feats, and peculiar abilities, using ingenuity and wit.
+Ability Scores are important, but they are not everything.
+The player must understand that a low score does not mean they have a terrible character; rather, they can have more fun role-playing by leveraging skills, Feats, and peculiar abilities, using ingenuity and wit.
 Several systems are presented for rolling characteristics.

 Personally, I suggest the approach of the **Base Mode**.
 In OBSS, characters are not heroes, they are not the chosen ones, who stand up as defenders of the planet.
 The characters are normal people often involved, despite themselves, in situations at the limit if not beyond survival.

-The undoubted advantage of rolling values in order of characteristics is that it allows to mix up patterns and avoid *builds* made at the table.
+The clear advantage of rolling values in order of characteristics is that it allows you to mix up patterns and avoid *builds* made at the table.

 It' \*\*s likely that you won' \*\*t get the results you were hoping for, or that they might come in characteristics that don' \*\*t interest you.
 That' \*\*s fine.
 Change your mind, let yourself be inspired by the values obtained!
 Have fun with the new character, build something new and different, let yourself be surprised.